sanyi0411/Linux_tutorial/5. Linux commands/README.md

     - Security: you don't need to login as the all-powerful `root`, you can just borrow it's privileges temporarily
     - Auditability: when a user runs a sudo command it is logged in `/var/log/auth.log`
     - Granularity: the sysadmin can precisely control which users can run which commands using the `sudoers` file
+- The `sudo` group:
+    - users in this group can perform system-wide administration tasks
+    - users in this group can install/update softwares
+    - users in this group can modify system configuration files
+    - users in this group can create, modify, delete other user accounts
+    - users in this group don't need to know te root password to use `sudo`

 ## chown
 - "change owner"